PLC-Programmer/0-1_knapsack_DP_top-down_diff_lang/bash_shell_scripts_mass_testing/README.md

 \
 (b) _exe_times_statistics_for_multiple_test_cases_ (755)

-This script takes all test cases (*.in) from directory _./test_cases_ and copies them one by one into the cwd or relevant directory, respectively, of the to be tested program.
+This script takes all test case files (*.in) from directory _./test_cases_ and copies them one by one into the cwd or relevant directory, respectively, of the to be tested program.

 It will produce a log file (_exe_times_statistics_for_multiple_test_cases_results.txt_) with simple test statistics.